Welcome to LPNequip.org

-Each 60 to 90 minute module below can be presented as a singular session or combined with other module elements for complete customization according to the needs of your facility, conference, or training requirements.
-Please scroll down for more information and content.
+Each 60 to 90-minute module below can be presented as a singular session or combined with other module elements for complete customization according to the needs of your facility, conference, or training requirements.
+Thank you for your interest and

 MODULE #1